 Pupils in all classes have weekly music lessons provided by tutors from the Tri-Borough Music Hub.
 Music can always be heard on the corridors of Flora Gardens.
 Throughout their time in the school, all pupils have the opportunity to learn an instrument, including recorder, violin, ukulele and guitar.

-Flora Gardens Primary School is in the second year of a three-year partnership with Wigmore Hall and the Tri-Borough Music Hub.
+Flora Gardens Primary School has just completed the third year of a three-year partnership with Wigmore Hall and the Tri-Borough Music Hub.
 This Partner Schools Programme is a new, strategic approach to working with schools, through which Wigmore Hall Learning is working in partnership with music hubs and the schools themselves to place music at the heart of their ethos, empowering them to co-create their own cultural activity across the school.
 This programme is taking place in four schools in four different boroughs: The Tri-borough, Havering, Tower Hamlets and Haringey.
-We are very fortunate to be a part of this project.
+We are very fortunate to be a part of this programme.

-Kew Gardens is temporarily home to The Hive, a critically acclaimed structure that encapsulates the story of the honey bee and the important role of pollination, through an immersive sound and visual experience.
-In January – February, working with Years 1 and 2 we will link with their Life and Living topic, inspired by music, art and bees.
-We will work with a visual artist whose work is inspired by the life of bees and a composer to create music and artwork in response to the visit to Kew to experience The Hive.
-A series of in-school workshops will follow the visit to Kew, resulting in a performance and/or exhibition of the work created.
+Our Key Stage 1 project What’s the Buzz? worked with Years 1 and 2 (age 5-7) and their teachers, linking in with their Life and Living topic.
+Our pupils visited The Hive at Kew Gardens, a structure that encapsulates the story of the honey bee and the important role of pollination, through an immersive sound and visual experience.
+We worked with a composer-musician and a visual artist whose work is inspired by the life of bees, to create music and artwork in response to the pupils’ visit to Kew, resulting in a performance to parents and an exhibition of the work created.